-Probably, one or two times in your life you have been denied a bank account, and you were left wondering what exactly went wrong.
-Although there can be several possibilities, one of them could be the EWS (Early Warning System).
+Probably, several times in your life you have been denied a bank account, and you were left wondering what exactly went wrong.
+Although there can be several options, one of them could be the EWS (Early Warning System).

-Just like ChexSystems, EWS is one of the risk detection services.
+EWS is one of the risk detection services It works just like ChexSystems but it serves fewer banks.
 These services help assess the potential risk involved if an account is allowed to be opened.
 There can be many goals behind this, which may include but are not limited to fraud prevention, the balance of payments, etc.

 If you think that you have a case of EWS, then this article is here to help you out.
 Keep on reading to find out what are the implications of EWS and how it can affect you and your banking.
 This article will take you through the details of what EWS is and how you can deal with it.

 Early Warning Services LLC was founded back in 1990.
 The company originally presented itself as a deposit risk management solution.
 In the 2000s, EWS added fraud data sharing and account fraud detection services.

 The company's motive is the same as that of any other reporting service – to help the financial institutions to identify potential risks involved with new consumers.
 If someone’s application is considered too negative and risky to be allowed based on the reports received, the application is denied and it can or cannot be allowed in the future depending on the circumstances.

 If you know about TeleCheck and ChexSystems, then you can relate to it much more easily.
 EWS is an initiative of large banks such as Bank of America, Wells Fargo, and JP Morgan Chase.
 However, it is important to note that it is not a competitor of ChexSystems or other reporting agencies.
 Rather it is an additional layer of security that banks have planted for themselves.